ramesh01/ramesh01/README.md

 Here are some of the things about me:

 - 🔭 I’m currently working on Angular framework and react.js and learning node.js.
-- ⚡ I’m currently working on Angular framework, learning React & Node js.
+- ⚡ I’m currently working on React & exploring next.js.
-- 💬 Ask me about web development
+- 💬 Ask me about web development and
 - 📫 How to reach me: rameshhb37@gmail.com  Mob: +91-9916045737